Joseph Fauria: New England Patriots

 On November 18, 2015, the New England Patriots signed Fauria to their practice squad.
 He was released on December 8, 2015.

 Arizona Hotshots (AAF)

 Fauria attempted a comeback with the Arizona Hotshots of the Alliance of American Football (AAF) in advance of the team and league's inaugural 2019 season but did not make the team's final roster on January 30, 2019.

 Personal life

 Fauria is the nephew of Christian Fauria, who was also an NFL tight end from 1995 to 2007.
 Fauria was born in Woodland Hills, California, to Christian Fauria's older sister, Julie Ann Fauria.
 At Crespi Carmelite High School in Encino, California, he was a three-sport athlete, lettering in football, basketball, and volleyball.
+He was engaged to Ericka Hammond.